True Autumn is the original Autumn season in the four seasons colour analysis and sits between Soft Autumn and Dark Autumn on the seasonal flow chart.

 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

-You are a True Autumn if the dominant characteristic of your overall appearance is warm, and the secondary characteristic is muted.
+You are a True Autumn if the primary colour aspect of your overall appearance is warm, and the secondary aspect is muted.

 In addition, your colouring is soft and muted as opposed to bright and clear.
-This means that instead of clearly standing out, your skin, hair, and eyes colours complement each other and blend together.
-The contrast between the features is medium.
+This means that instead of contrasting each other, the your features blend into one another.
+Because the saturation is low, your colouring appears gentle and toned down.
+This results in a medium contrast between the features.

 True Autumn eyes are rich and warm.
-Often they are a mix of brown, green, and medium gold.
-The most common colours are deep warm green, olive green, dark hazel, amber, and golden brown.
-Though rare, deep blue eyes with a teal cast and very warm chocolate brown eyes are also possible (the latter is common for darker ethnicities).
+Often they are a mix of brown, green and medium gold.
+The most common colours are warm green, olive green, dark hazel, amber and golden brown.
+Though rare, deep blue eyes with a teal cast and warm chocolate brown eyes are also possible (the latter is common in darker ethnicities).
 Typical for Autumn eyes, you may see swirling erratic borders around the pupil and freckles on the iris.

-True Autumn skin has obvious warm undertones – meaning gold looks great against it, but silver looks very disharmonious.
-Skin tones range from fair to dark (I to V on the Fitzpatrick scale).
+True Autumn skin has obvious warm undertones – meaning gold looks great against it, but silver makes it look off.
+Skin tones range from fair to dark.
 Freckles are also possible.
 What’s most distinctive about the skin’s colouring is the bronzy or golden glow it emanates when paired with rich, warm colours.
 Against true black, the skin may appear yellowish.

 Like the other features, the hair radiates a rich warmth.
-It comes in a variety of shades – from golden blonde to medium golden brown, and auburn.
-Very dark brown hair is less frequently seen but is also possible (especially for darker ethnicities).
-When exposed to the sun, True Autumn hair often develops highlights, which can be golden, caramel, bronze, or rusty.
+It comes in a variety of shades – from golden blonde to dark golden brown and auburn.
+When exposed to the sun, True Autumn hair often develops highlights, which can be golden, caramel, bronze or rusty.

-True Autumn has a medium level of contrast between skin, hair, and eyes.
-In the images below, you can see how the hair and eyes are darker against the skin but the contrast is not very strong.
-In fact, all of the features have a grey tint; there are no truly light and dark areas.
+True Autumn has a medium contrast level between skin, hair and eyes.
+In the images below, you can see how the hair and eyes are darker against the skin, but the contrast is not very strong.
+In fact, the image is overall medium in value.